angular/github-robot/README.md

 - check for forbidden labels using regexps
 - check that required statuses are successful
 - add a status that is successful when all the checks pass
-- remove the `merge` label (the name is configurable) if any of the checks is failing and add a comment to list the reasons
+- monitor the `PR action: merge` label (the name is configurable).
+If any of the checks is failing it will add a comment to list the reasons

-You can override this behavior by adding the `override` label (the name is configurable), in which case the bot will do nothing when you add the `merge` label.

 When you install the bot on a new repository, it will start scanning for opened PRs and monitor them.

 It will **not**:
-- remove existing merge labels
+- add a comment for existing merge labels
 - add a comment for conflicts until you push a new commit to the base branch
 - add the new merge status until the PR is synchronized (new commit pushed), labeled, unlabeled, or receives another status update